Subash Khakurel: Playing career

 In a practice match before the 2010 Division Five matches, Khakurel hammered 53 runs off just 34 balls against USA.
 The USA coach Clayton Lambert was surprised to know Khakurel was not included in the Nepal squad.
 He later said "it won't take too long for him to earn the National cap."
 Indeed, it did not take too long for him.
 He is naturally attacking; right-hand opening batsman loves to create room and hit boundaries in offside.
 His quick learning capability helped him to cement his place in the team.
 Early from his career he was a batsman who looked relatively comfortable in facing sharp Pakistani and Sri Lankan bowling attacks in his debut series.
 He was selected in the squad to play 2011 ICC Under-19 World Cup Qualifier, where he scored well, compiling a half-century in his first match against Afghanistan.

-With the entry of coach Pubudu Dassanayake, he brought a few changes in selection policies which surprised many people.
-Coach's policy to include new faces in the team added wings to Subash's dream.
-Yes, the dream of wearing national jersey.
+With the entry of coach Pubudu Dassanayake, he brought a few changes in selection policies, surprising many people.
+Coach's policy to include new faces in the team added wings to Subash's dream of wearing national jersey.
 His score of 115 runs against USA in the crucial match of 2012 Division Four, not out 40 runs against USA in the final of the same tournament, half-century against UAE in the final of 2012 ACC Trophy Elite, 78 against Pakistan U-23 in 2013 ACC Emerging Teams Cup and half century against Kenya in the 2013 ICC World Twenty20 Qualifier, 71 against UAE in the 2014 ACC Premier League proved that he is a big match player and he can win the match on himself for Nepal.